OPEC+ makes big oil cut to boost prices; pump costs may rise - KESQ

 The EU agreed Wednesday on new sanctions that are expected to include a price cap on Russian oil.

-Russia “will need to find new buyers for its oil when the EU embargo comes into force in early December and will presumably have to make further price concessions to do so,” analysts at Commerzbank wrote in a note.
+Russia “will need to find new buyers for its oil when the EU embargo comes into force in early December and will presumably have to make further price concessions to do so,” analysts at Commerzbank said.
 “Higher prices beforehand — boosted by production cuts elsewhere — would therefore doubtless be very welcome.”

 Oil prices surged this summer as markets worried about the loss of Russian supplies from sanctions over the war in Ukraine, but they slipped as fears about recessions in major economies and China’s COVID-19 restrictions weighed on demand for crude.